Last Updated on

-- Stir in the tomato purée, salt, red chilli, cumin and coriander powders, and cook on a low flame for 2 minutes, stirring continuously.
+- Stir in the tomato purée, salt, red chilli, the cumin and coriander powder, and cook on a low flame for 2 minutes, stirring continuously.

 - Mix in the eggplant pulp and cook for a further 5 minutes, stirring frequently.
-Remove from heat and serve with a garnish of chopped cilantro.
+Remove from heat and serve with a garnish of chopped cilantro and warm rotis.

 ♥ If you try this recipe, I’d love to see it – on Instagram use #endofthefork and tag me @endofthefork.